 1 Introduction

-Due to the progress of RF integrated devices and circuits operating in the frequency band above 275 GHz, the contiguous frequency bands become available for land-mobile service applications.
-Applications operating in the frequency band above 275 GHz, such as KIOSK downloading, ticket gate downloading, and intra-rack and intra-chip communications, are introduced, and ultra-high-speed data transmission between terminals whose transmission distance is in the order of centimetres becomes feasible.
+Due to the progress of RF integrated devices and circuits having capability to operate above 275 GHz, contiguous frequency bands in the range 275-450 GHz can be used by land-mobile service applications.
+Applications such as KIOSK downloading, ticket gate downloading, and intra-rack and intra-chip communications, are introduced, and ultra-high-speed data transmission between terminals whose transmission distance is in the order of centimetres becomes feasible.

 Radio Regulations No. 5.565 identifies the specific frequency bands for the radio astronomy service, the earth exploration satellite service (passive) and the space research service (passive) in the frequency range 275-1 000 GHz.
 Although the use of the frequency range 275-1 000 GHz by the passive services does not preclude the use of this range by active services, administrations wishing to make frequencies in the 275-1 000 GHz range available for active service applications are urged to take all practicable steps to protect these passive services from harmful interference.

+Furthermore, Radio Regulations No. 5.564A identifies the frequency bands 275-296 GHz, 306-313 GHz, 318-333 GHz and 356-450 GHz for use by administrations for the implementation of land mobile and fixed service applications, where no specific conditions are necessary to protect Earth exploration-satellite service (passive) applications and indicates that the frequency bands 296-306 GHz, 313-318 GHz and 333-356 GHz may only be used by fixed and land mobile service applications when specific conditions to ensure the protection of Earth exploration-satellite service (passive) applications are determined in accordance with Resolution 731 (Rev.WRC-19).
+Therefore Annex 6 addresses those specific conditions to ensure the protection of Earth exploration-satellite service (passive) applications by the land-mobile service applications.

 2 Scope

 This Report provides the technical and operational characteristics of land-mobile service applications in the frequency range 275-450 GHz for sharing and compatibility studies.